What are the Inheritance Tax rates and allowances?

 - or you leave everything above the £325,000 threshold to your spouse, civil partner, or a charity.

+This limit is called the IHT Allowance.
 Also, if you leave your home to a child or grandchild, you get another £150,000 as an extra “main residence” allowance.

 What are the IHT tax rates?